bluecamel/OctoPrint-Mobile/README.md

 # Nautilus - mobile shell for OctoPrint

-Octoprint simplified interface optimized for mobile devices (only works on dev branch of Octoprint)
+Octoprint simplified interface optimized for ios devices (only works on dev branch of Octoprint)

-The iOS app is needed to load the API key, force device on landscape and switch on/off the socket.
+The ios app is needed to load the API key, force device on landscape and switch on/off the socket.
 Bonus feature: shake to refresh.

 The iOS app is available on [Apple AppStore](https://itunes.apple.com/us/app/id1125992543)